 Bright Leaf Pottery was established in 2008 as a working studio for educational and practical use.
 It is operated out of Phyllis Turnham's home in Columbia Heights, Washington, DC.

 Learning how to throw on and use the wheel is the main emphasis at Bright Leaf Pottery.
 Classes are offered for novice potters and for those who want to develop their studio skills.
 Open Studio is available for experienced potters; you may use Bright Leaf's wheels, glazes, and electric kiln.
 Phyllis does all bisque and glaze firings herself; firings are typically executed two to three times per month.
-Contact Phyllis with any questions you may have about special services.

 New students beginning in the studio commit to a six week session, which costs $120 and includes the use of studio tools, glazes, firings, and one 25-pound bag of stoneware clay.
 At the end of the initial six weeks, the new potter may pay monthly fees to continue as long as they wish at Bright Leaf Pottery.